 Compared to the rest of the country, citizens of Martin spend much less time in their cars: on average, their commute to work is only 11.35 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Being a small city, Martin does not have a public transit system used by locals to get to and from work.
+Martin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Martin is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.23% of adults in Martin have a bachelor's degree or even advanced degree.
+The education level of Martin citizens is very high relative to the national average among all cities (21.84%): 35.23% of adults in Martin have a bachelor's degree or even advanced degree.

 The per capita income in Martin in 2022 was $26,418, which is lower middle income relative to South Dakota and the nation.
 This equates to an annual income of $105,672 for a family of four.
 However, Martin contains both very wealthy and poor people as well.